-With this in mind, what are the 5 steps every mom needs to know to manage colic?
+With this in mind, these are the 5 steps every parent needs to know to manage colic:

-- Sleep resets your baby’s clock and is the best preventative measure – watch your babies awake time during the day.
+Sleep resets your baby’s clock and is the best preventative measure.
+Watch your baby’s awake time during the day.
 Colic is classic in 2-12 week old babies and little ones of this age need to sleep every 50 – 80 minutes.
-Take note of the time your baby wakes and plan her next sleep for an hour later.
-By limiting her wake time, she won’t become over stimulated and fractious in the evening.
+Take note of the time your baby wakes and plan their next sleep for an hour later.
+By limiting their wake time, they won’t become over stimulated and fractious in the evening.

-- Create a bedtime plan for the evening – an hour before her bedtime, have a calming bath or just top and tail her in the dark.
-From that time onwards, don’t leave the bedroom – keep her in a dim room with little stimulation.
+An hour before their bedtime, have a calming bath or just top and tail them in low lighting.
+From that time onwards, don’t leave the bedroom – keep them in a dim room with little stimulation.

-- After the last feed of the day, swaddle her, only burp her for 5 minutes (so as to not over handle her at a time of day when she is already over stimulated), then place her in her crib to sleep.
+After the last feed of the day, swaddle your baby.
+Only burp them for 5 minutes (so as to not over handle them at a time of day when they are already over stimulated).
+Once swaddled, place them in their crib to sleep.

-- If she fusses, offer one more small feed (one breast) – we call this a cluster feed.
-Make sure she is snugly swaddled, briefly burp her again and lay her down.
+If your little one fusses, offer one more small feed (one breast) – we call this a cluster feed.
+Make sure they are snugly swaddled, briefly burp them again and lay them down.

-- If she fusses – sit with her, with your hand still or patting her so that she falls asleep with help.
-If she does not settle in this manner within 5 minutes, place her in a sling and pace the passage.
-As long as she is contained and not being stimualted, she will settle.
+If your little one continues to fuss, sit with them, with your hand still or patting them so that they fall asleep with help.
+If they don’t settle like this within 5 minutes, put your baby in a sling and pace the passage.
+As long as they are contained and not being stimulated, they will settle.

 For more help with your baby’s ideal routine, download Parent Sense – the all in one baby app that takes the guesswork out of parenting.